osvik/abrantes/README.md

 #### Hotjar

 You can filter recordings and heatmaps/scrollmaps by experiment and variant.
 This is very useful to observe differences between user behaviour in each variant.

+#### CRM / Marketing app

+For experiments where the conversion happens offline or latter, you can pass the experiment id and variant to a form.

 #### Matomo and other